msellan/wcg_bash/README.md

 Make sure the script itself is executable with a <code> chmod 755 wcg_api_new.sh</code> or 750 or 700 based on your preferences.
 Execute the script by running it on the command line or by calling in through 'cron' if you want to run it on a schedule.

+You can also use the script to simply generate a CSV file and not load the contents to a database.
+Specify "-createcsv" at runtime in either interactive or batch mode and the output file will be a CSV file instead of a SQL load script.

 <h2>Function descriptions</h2>

 <h3>get_results_count</h3>

 This is a single call to the API that retrieves the number of workunits to download.
-It is not currently in use but was made available for future ideas.
+It is not used directly by the script but can be called at runtime with "-getcounts" in interactive mode only.

 <h3>retrieve_full_data</h3>

 This uses 'curl' to retrieve all available work units by using an undocumented feature of the WCG API by setting the limit to zero.
 The API documentation specifies using 'limit' and 'offset'.
 I have a version that works with limit and offset as well but it is not provided here.
 If you ask in a comment, I'll upload it.

 <h3>parse</h3>